scherma/antfarm/README.md

   - Adobe Reader 10.0
 - Also included are some generic documents and a desktop background.
 - The presence of Microsoft Office is assumed.
 You might see some odd behaviour if it is not installed; for instance, not being able to test any macro-laden documents.
+- Currently I run the user interface and sandbox scripts in screen sessions and suggest the same for your testing
+  - UI: from /usr/local/unsafehex/$SBXNAME/www/, run 'nodemon'
+  - VM-facing API: /usr/local/unsafehex/$SBXNAME/api/, run 'nodemon'
+  - sandbox manager: from /usr/local/unsafehex/$SBXNAME/runmanager/, run 'python3 runmanager.py runmanager.conf'
+- Once the API is running you should run the 'TeaService Setup.msi' file from the resource directory mentioned above.
+This will register the VM with the manager and act as the agent which executes your suspect files.
 - Pause the guest VM and create a snapshot. __DO NOT FORGET THIS!__

 ### Final setup

 - The sandbox is configured to start testing a sample by restoring the VM to the most recent snapshot and unpausing it, then controlling via VNC.
 When starting a sample you will need to not have the guest open in virt-manager or it will block the initial stages of the run
-- Add your VM to the database with `/usr/local/unsafehex/$SBXNAME/runmanager/register_vm.py`.
 - Download and install the TeaService Setup.msi file; it should be available at the default gateway IP on port 28082.
 You will need to enter your VM user's credentials, and the name of the VM as it appears in Virt Manager.
 - Run /usr/local/unsafehex/$SBXNAME/runmanager/toron.sh as root to enable the tor service and tunnel the VM's internet traffic via tor.
 If you do not do this, all outbound connections should fail provided you set the virtual network up as isolated/host only.
 - Test the connectivity if you wish; this is also a good stage to verify that Suricata is inspecting traffic and logging as expected
 - Check that ClamAV is listening on port 9999
-- Currently I run the user interface and sandbox scripts in screen sessions and suggest the same for your testing
-  - UI: from /usr/local/unsafehex/$SBXNAME/www/, run 'nodemon bin/www start'
-  - sandbox manager: from /usr/local/unsafehex/$SBXNAME/runmanager/, run 'python runmanager.py runmanager.conf'
 - Access the UI at https://yourhost/ and run some malware!

 ## Contact/help